AlexisJehan/DsvMender/README.md

 DSV Mender is working with a concept of constraints and estimations that are associated to specific columns of the data:

 * **Constraints** eliminate some candidate possibilities of a malformed row if they do not respect a rule, without taking into account previous valid values at all.
 For example if the third column has to be exactly 5 characters long, then all candidates with a value that does not will be discarded.

 * **Estimations** could be used to collect some features from valid values.
-When an invalid value need to be fixed then the closest generated possibility is chosen.
+When an invalid value needs to be fixed then the closest generated possibility is chosen.
 For example if you collect the length of valid values and get 5 characters 95% of the time then a possible fixed-value that got a length of 5 got more chances to be selected than a candidate of 3 characters.

 ## Getting started
-To include and use DSV Mender, you need to add the following dependency into your _Maven_ _pom.xml_ file:
+To include and use DSV Mender, you need to add the following dependency from the _Maven Central_:

+### Maven _(pom.xml)_
 ```xml
 <dependency>
 	<groupId>com.github.alexisjehan</groupId>